How to Organize Under the Bathroom Vanity

 The space under your bathroom vanity is either your most useful real estate or a dark hole where toiletries go to die.
 Most people treat it like a junk drawer, stuffing in whatever fits until you can't close the cabinet door.
 But this cabinet is prime storage: it's climate-controlled, hidden from guests, and within arm's reach of the sink.
 Done right, you'll know exactly where everything is, you'll use less counter space, and your morning routine gets faster.
 The key is simple: containers, zones, and one rule—nothing gets shoved in the back where you'll forget it.

-- Empty the cabinet completely.
+1. Purge Everything First.
 Pull everything out and set it on the bathroom counter or floor.
 Don't try to organize in place.
 As items come out, toss expired products, dried-up bottles, and anything you haven't used in a year.
 This is your purge moment—be honest about what actually gets used.

-- Measure and assess your space.
+3. Know Your Exact Dimensions.
 Measure the cabinet width, depth, and height.
 Note the location of the sink plumbing—this determines what goes where.
 Check how much vertical clearance you have above the main shelf.
 Knowing these constraints prevents buying organizers that won't fit.

-- Install pull-out drawers or shelf dividers.
+4. Add Pull-Out Access.
 Install under-shelf pull-out baskets or sliding organizers to maximize accessibility.
 If your cabinet has a fixed shelf, add a second tier with stackable shelf risers.
 Skip this step only if your cabinet is very shallow.
 Secure any risers with non-slip liner so they don't slide when you open the door.

-- Hang a door organizer for small items.
+7. Reclaim the Door Space.
 Over-the-door shoe organizers or adhesive-backed pocket organizers are perfect for keeping small bottles, hair clips, and nail care tools visible and accessible.
 Stick one to the inside of the vanity cabinet door to capture dead space.
 Keep it light so the door doesn't sag.

-- Return items and establish a rule.
+8. One Rule Keeps It Forever.
 Put back only what you use regularly or need to store.
 Everything has a place.
 Establish one rule: anything brought into this cabinet must be stored in its zone.
 No loose bottles on the floor.
 No throwing things in randomly.
 This rule is what keeps the cabinet organized long-term, not the containers.